tnmy44/gitlab-analytics/transform/snowflake-dbt/models/sources/customers/customers.md

 This model is the data from tap-postgres for the orders table from customers.gitlab.com.
 The schema of the database is defined in [this ruby code](https://gitlab.com/gitlab-org/customers-gitlab-com/blob/master/db/schema.rb).
 {% enddocs %}

+{% docs customers_db_reconciliations_source %}
+This model is the data from tap-postgres for the reconciliations table from customers.gitlab.com.
+The schema of the database is defined in [this ruby code](https://gitlab.com/gitlab-org/customers-gitlab-com/blob/master/db/schema.rb).
+{% enddocs %}

 {% docs customers_db_trial_histories_source %}
 This model is the data from tap-postgres for the trial_histories table from customers.gitlab.com.
 The schema of the database is defined in [this ruby code](https://gitlab.com/gitlab-org/customers-gitlab-com/blob/master/db/schema.rb).
 {% enddocs %}